Dart-Code/Website/_docs/commands.md

 This command simplifies the creation of new Flutter module projects.
 You will be asked for a name for your project and a folder to create it in.
 The folder will be created and opened automatically and all required files created automatically.
 A notification will appear once the creation process is complete and your project is ready to run.

+For more information on building a module to use in an existing iOS/Android app, see the [Add Flutter to existing app](https://flutter.dev/docs/development/add-to-app) section of the Flutter website.

 ## Flutter: New Package Project

 This command simplifies the creation of new Flutter package projects.
 You will be asked for a name for your project and a folder to create it in.
 The folder will be created and opened automatically and all required files created automatically.
 A notification will appear once the creation process is complete and your project is ready to run.